opendatasoft/semantic-bot/README.md

 # LOV (Linked Open Vocabularies)
 LOV is a ontology search engine.
 [This API](http://lov.okfn.org/dataset/lov/api) is used by the chatbot to find candidate ontologies for opendatasoft datasets.

-# NLTK (Natural Language ToolKit)
-This chatbot use NLTK to perform natural language processing:

-### Lemmatization
-Lemmatization is a process of removing and replacing word suffixes to arrive at a common root form of the word.

-> Eating -> Eat

-> Persons -> Person

-### Stop words
-We dont wants useless word to be stored and treated in order to improve performance and reduce noise. we can easily remove them with nltk:
-> This is perfect -> "This Perfect"

-### Part of Speech tagging
-For `class` detection, we are only interested in Noun. nltk Part of Speech tagging labels words in a sentence as nouns, adjectives, verbs...

-### Named Entity Recognition
-The idea is to have the machine immediately be able to pull out "entities" like people, places, things, locations, monetary figures, and more.

-> OpenDataSoft - ORGANIZATION

 # Prelude
 Assuming you already have `python` and `pip`